 Plus, the task of carefully separating crowded seedlings is way more tedious than just thinning seedlings.

-If you really, really hate the thought of thinning your plants and removing perfectly good seedlings, then the best way to avoid it in the future is to take extra time to make sure your seeds are spaced apart properly when you plant them.
+If you really, really hate the thought of thinning your plants and removing perfectly good seedlings, then the best way to avoid it in the future is to take extra time to space the seeds apart properly when you plant them.
 But even so, don’t underestimate the importance of thinning seedlings.

 When To Thin Seedlings Indoors & Out